Zudoku/peable/README.md

 - Think of better names for shops and rides.
 [3]
 - Window asking if you want to demolish building before demolishing it.
 [3]
 - Populate guest/shop/ride UI's.
 [2]
+- Road tool indicators [1]

 ###Architectural TODO-list###

 - Refactor listenCreate***Event's to be on right location.
 (Move them to right child-managers).
-- Change LoadPaths class to load filepaths from a file.
+- Change LoadPaths class to load filepaths from a separate file.
 - Redo window opening & closing interface

 ###Known Bugs###